Modern Minimal Perfect Hashing: A Survey: Preliminaries

 Note that `+` denotes the sum operator in an Abelian group.
 In the original proposal, it was modular arithmetic, but is now more commonly a bitwise XOR operation between bit vectors.
 Clearly, storing a solution $w_{0}, \ldots, w_{m-1}$ for this system is sufficient to compute $f$ on all keys in $S$, but elements in $U\setminus S$ will be mapped to arbitrary values.
 The criterion originally used to make the system solvable was to make the ratio $n/m$ small enough that the system can be almost always put in echelon form in linear time, instead of the typical cubic time of Gaussian elimination.
 For example, for $k=2$ and any $\varepsilon > 0$ one can obtain a structure with a space of $\approx (2+\varepsilon)rn$, i.e., more than twice the optimum, whereas for $k=3$ the overhead decreases to $\approx 23$\%.
 These overheads come from \emph{thresholds} for the \emph{peelability} problem discussed in \cref{s:peelability}.
 Arbitrarily lower overheads can be obtained by increasing $k$ and solving the linear system~\cite{genuzio2016fast} --- for example, for $k=3$ ($10\%$ overhead) or $k=4$ ($3\%$ overhead), as the threshold for solvability is lower~\cite{pittel2015satisfiability}, and tends to 1 as $k$ grows, as we discuss in the \cref{s:peelability}.
-Recent retrieval data structures achieve very low space consumption: for example, Bumped Ribbon Retrieval (BuRR) \cite{dillinger2022burr} is also based on solving a system of linear equations.
-BuRR achieves a space consumption of less than $1.01rn$ and supports fast queries, albeit only for small $r$.
+Recent retrieval data structures achieve very low space consumption: for example, Bumped Ribbon Retrieval (BuRR) \cite{dillinger2022burr} is also based on solving a system of linear equations where a key's equation uses a random subset of a block of $w$ consecutive variables, e.g. with $w = 64$.
+BuRR can achieve a space consumption of less than $1.01rn$ and supports queries in time $O(r)$.
 We do not go into detail about its working principle here but still want to mention it because several approaches in \cref{s:multipleChoiceHashing} use BuRR as a black box retrieval data structure.
 As noted by Dietzfelbinger and Pagh \cite{dietzfelbinger2008succinct}, retrieval data structures can also be used to implement AMQ data structures by storing a fingerprint of each key in the set (as discussed in \cref{s:applications}).